Updated

 Instructions

-- Put all ingredients in a food processor and pulse until fully combined.
+- Put all the ingredients in a food processor and pulse until fully combined.1 cup iodized salt, ¼ cup cooked bacon crumbles, ¼ cup freshly grated Parmesan cheese

-- Preheat oven to 170°F (or the lowest setting on your oven)
+- Preheat the oven to 170°F (or the lowest setting on your oven).

-- Place all ingredients in a food processor and pulse until combined.
+- Place all ingredients in a food processor and pulse until combined.2 tbsp Buffalo sauce, 1 tbsp ranch seasoning, 1 cup kosher salt

 - Spread salt on a parchment lined baking sheet and bake for 2 hours.
 Every 30 minutes, flip the salt to make sure it doesn’t burn or meld together.